RandyLimmy/NPC-Pathing/README.md

 # NPC-Pathing
-Coded in LuaU, through Roblox Studio
+Coded in LuaU, through Roblox Studio.
+It doesn't get any simpler than this

 Hello 👋 This is my first EVER small project I worked on alone created in Roblox Studio.
 I created this around August 2024 but never posted about it, so here it is!
 I noticed that many online tutorials on NPC pathfinding rely on placing multiple parts along predefined pathways.
 However, I wanted to approach this differently by allowing the NPC to move autonomously and unpredictably while only using a single part as its anchor.
 The result is an NPC that navigates its environment at random intervals, showcasing a cleaner and more dynamic approach to pathfinding.
 I hope you find this project helpful and enjoyable!